lilytis/group-project-flask-app/README.md

     - Top bar navigation
     - Back to top
     - Jump to links for different sections
-        - **We didn't do this, but we are acknowledge & understand that there will be less points awarded.
+        - **We didn't do this, but we acknowledge & understand that there will be less points awarded.
 Thank you!**
     - Prettified